LucaMingarelli/haver/README.md

 ```

 Instead of passing the API key explicitely each time,
-the user can also set an environmental variable `HAVER_TOKEN` containing the API key.
+the user can also set an environmental variable `HAVER_API_KEY` containing the API key.
 In this case connection will be as simple as
 `haver = Haver()`.